networknt/light-doc/content/en/tutorial/proxy/openapi-backend.md

 Please note that the configuration folder might be different on your computer.

-Test the second instance with command:
+Test the second instance with the command:

 ```
 curl -k https://localhost:8082/v1/getData